biosciflo/VISION/README.md

   - Time-Lapse Sequences: For datasets organized by time, the "Detailed Masking Options" table expands dynamically, adding a column for each time point.
 This feature allows for the adjustment of masking settings uniquely for each time point.
   - 3D Stacks: For spatial (z) slices within a 3D stack, use the dedicated combobox to select the specific time point (T Position) you wish to customize.
 This selection enables targeted modification of the masking options for individual z-layers.
   - Important Note for Batch Processing:
 To apply specific masking options across multiple images in batch processing, it is essential to first initialize the detailed masking settings for each image file listed in the image table.
 This involves clicking on each file to activate the detailed options.
 Failing to perform this step may result in a key value error displayed in the mini console.
-We are aware of this issue and plan to streamline the process in future updates of GP Analyzer.
+We are aware of this issue and plan to streamline the process in future updates of VISION.

 # Useing '*.ome.tiff' as imageformat: